3.2 First Amendment: Freedom of Religion

 That same year, in the case of Everson v.
 Board of Education, the Supreme Court upheld a New Jersey law permitting local governments to reimburse parents for transporting their children to parochial schools.
 However, the court also ruled that neither state nor federal government could favor one religion over another or provide support to any religion.
 It concluded that “the First Amendment has erected a wall between church and state, emphasizing that this wall must be kept high and secure, rejecting even the slightest breach.

-Five years later, in 1952, the Supreme Court stated that "we are a religious people whose institutions presume a Supreme Being," supporting the practice of allowing public school students to attend religious classes or services during school hours.
+In 1952, the Supreme Court stated that "we are a religious people whose institutions presume a Supreme Being," supporting the practice of allowing public school students to attend religious classes or services during school hours.
 The majority explained that by promoting religious education, the government acknowledges the spiritual needs of the population and aligns with the country's traditions.

 In the 1960s, the federal courts began to implement stricter guidelines regarding the relationship between religion and government.
 In 1962, during Engel v.
 Vitale, the Supreme Court declared unconstitutional a nondenominational prayer created by the New York State Board of Regents for public school use.
 The following year, in Abington School District v.
 Schempp, the Court ruled against the practice of starting school days with Bible readings and the Lord’s Prayer.